Suzuki Jimny: Australia

 The Jimny was launched in Australia on 24 January 2019, in a sole GLX trim, it is available with either a 5-speed manual or a 4-speed automatic.
 The entry-level Lite trim was added in June 2021.
 The Lite trim has steel wheels, headlights uses halogen units instead of LED, and the touchscreen head unit has been replaced with a basic audio head DIN unit.
 In February 2025, production of the Jimny 3-door for the Australian market was temporarily paused as the model did not meet new ADR safety regulations mandated on 1 March 2025 in Australia, while the Jimny XL was unaffected by the new regulations.
+Production for Australia restarted in November 2025, for release in early 2026 as an updated model.
+The changes of the updated 3-door model were the inclusion of adaptive cruise control, Dual Sensor Brake Support II, lane-keep assist, and front and rear parking sensors.
+The Lite and Jimny trims received new 7-inch and 9-inch touchscreen infotainment systems, respectively, with Android Auto and Apple CarPlay connectivity.

 The Jimny 5-door was launched in Australia as the Jimny XL on 5 December 2023, in a sole variant paired with either a 5-speed manual or a 4-speed automatic.
 In July 2025, deliveries of the Jimny XL in Australia were temporarily halted following "[Suzuki] investigation an issue" and deliveries later resumed in Australia on 27 August 2025.
+A special edition Jimny XL Rhino is set to start deliveries in July 2026, being limited to 250 units.